nederliver/MinGen/README.md

 # MinGen

 MinGen adds new structures to your world.
-I'm trying to keep vanilla look, but its not 100% vanilla-friendly More info [on the modrinth page](https://modrinth.com/datapack/mingen)
+I'm trying to keep vanilla look, but its not 100% vanilla-friendly.

+More info [on the modrinth page](https://modrinth.com/datapack/mingen)